Investments Under The Taxman’s Scanner and Direct Tax Code Draft

 - Moving on, capital losses are to be ring-fenced under the DTC. * This means capital losses will be allowed to be set-off only against capital gains.
 The unabsorbed capital loss can be carried forward for future set-off for any number of years as against a maximum period of eight years under ITA61.

-- Coming to deductions from capital gains, the current deduction under section 54EC, where the capital gain amount may be invested in bonds for claiming tax exemptions stands cancelled under the DTC.
+- Coming to deductions from capital gains, the current deduction under section 54EC, where the capital gain amount may be invested in bonds for claiming tax exemptions stands canceled under the DTC.

 - 10 Investments under the Taxman’s scanner

-• Realty business with gross turnover exceeding Rs.5 cr.
+- Realty business with a gross turnover exceeding Rs.5 cr.

-• Hotel and tour operations with gross turnover of Rs.5 crore but profit shown is less than 0.05%.
+- Hotel and tour operations with the gross turnover of Rs.5 crore but profit was shown is less than 0.05%.